jnasholm/ets/README.md

 ![Prototype in enclosure](/images/prototype-enclosure_1.png)
 <br>
-*Prototype in enclosure with status LEDs and running off the battery.*
+*Prototype in enclosure with status LEDs and running on battery power.*

 ![Prototype installed](/images/prototype-installed_1.png)
 <br>
-*Prototype installed in DIN rail connection cabinet and the 5VDC power supply.*
+*Prototype installed in DIN rail connection cabinet with a 5V DC power supply.*